Mrs SC Allen MA

-Mr and Mrs Allen, our Housemasters, are always approachable and have time for all members of Saunderites.
+Mrs Allen, our Housemaster, is always approachable and has time for all members of Saunderites.
 Equipped with a consummate Matron and an enthusiastic chef, not to mention a set of excellent cleaners, the staff behind-the-scenes at Saunderites are invaluable to the running of the House.
 They really do make our lives trouble-free, and allow us to concentrate on honing our talents and interests.

 The main focus, as in every educational environment, is naturally on academic work.
 The ample space in our rooms to put our books enables us to get on with the work in a relaxed and comfortable manner, and there are a host of computers available throughout the day for academic use.
 One of the great benefits of Saunderites is its location; within a minute’s walk of the main academic buildings, the House is perfectly placed for going to lessons or the library.